Welcome to our information section about the Europeade. We are looking forward to meeting you at Europeade!

 We are delighted that so many children and youth groups come to Europeade.
-They have a special programme and shows but can of course also attend the other events.
+They have a special programme and shows but can of course also attend the other events and give street performances.
 They are usually accommodated in a separate school from the adult groups, so that they are not disturbed if they need to rest.

-- Please fill in the online application form and send it to the Europeade office in Antwerp by January 1st of the year of the event you wish to attend, together with 50% of the participation fee (see below).
-The balance should be received by the Antwerp office by the May 15th, of the same year, at the latest.
+- Please complete the online registration form and confirm it by the closing date of registration, in the year of the event you wish to attend, together with 50% of the participation fee (see below).
+The balance must be received no later than 1 May of the same year.

-- Official confirmation will be sent to all groups registered to participate, after the close of registration, in the year of the event.
+- Official confirmation will be sent to all groups registered to participate, after the closure of registration, in the year of the event.
 If the maximum numbers of participants is exceeded, it's possible that your group is not retained.

-- On our website you can follow how many groups and how many participants have already registered.
+- On our website 'home page' you can follow at the bottom how many groups and how many participants have already registered.
 If you click on the number of groups, you will see an excel page with all registered groups.